Xu Miao

-Xu Miao (172-249), courtesy name Jingshan, was a Chinese military general and politician of the state of Cao Wei during the Three Kingdoms period of China.
+Xu Miao (Note: not to be confused with the Eastern Jin official of the same name, who has a biography in vol.91 of Book of Jin.
+Sima Daozi's biography in the same work recorded that this Xu Miao's courtesy name was Xianmin (仙民).)
+(172-249), courtesy name Jingshan, was a Chinese military general and politician of the state of Cao Wei during the Three Kingdoms period of China.
 He started his career in the late Eastern Han dynasty under the warlord Cao Cao, who was the de facto head of the Han central government in that period.
 After the end of the Han dynasty in 220, Xu Miao served under Cao Cao's son and successor, Cao Pi, who established the Cao Wei state with himself as the emperor.
 He lived through the reigns of three Wei emperors – Cao Pi, Cao Rui and Cao Fang – and held various high offices in the Wei government.